AleksandarAtanackovic/fishstore/README.md

 ## How to run the app
-Currently, in this stage of the development, local testing is only available.
+Currently in this stage of development, only local testing is possible without docker.
 Download source code or clone the repo.
-Position in the folder `/fishstore`
+Position in the folder `/fishstore`.
 If you have GO installed, run `go run backend/cmd/server/main.go`
-Then test the api with `curl`, `ThunderClient` or `Postman`.
+Then test the api with some http client like `curl`, `ThunderClient` or `Postman`.

-Example of a `POST` call:
+Example of a `POST` call with curl:
 ```
 curl -X POST "http://localhost:9090/api/v1/orders" \
   -H "Content-Type: application/json" \